Python image and video upload

 For the full list of parameters available for signed uploads, see the upload method in the Upload API Reference.

-- For more information on uploading media assets, see the Media upload documentation.
+• For more information on uploading media assets, see the Upload guide.